unkn/demlinks/dmljava/readme.txt

 Finish
 right click on the repository, Check Out

-should check out a project named "dmljava"
+That should check out a project named "dmljava"